ryan-mcclue/unsw/comp9032/wk5/week5.md

 Why go to a transceiver?

-timing requirements for write/read operations?
+when interfacing with other hardware, will have timing/synchronisation requirements, e.g. wait certain time for for write/read operations

 Component hardware reset related to power supply load, so may not be reliable.
 ∴ implement in software